revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 In those cases, a React component built with CSS, SVG, Canvas, or a charting layer may be enough.

-### Choose RevoGantt when users will work inside the chart
+### Choose RevoGrid Gantt when users will work inside the chart

 Buy instead of build when users need to edit the plan.